tynia/gowork/README.md

 **Server.PortInfo** the port for service

-This above is the base need of a server application.
-These are defined in config file: ```gowork/app/conf/config.json```
+Those are defined in config file: ```gowork/app/conf/config.json```, which is the base need of a server application.

 ---
 # Sample Building: